agmmnn/awesome-blender/README.md

 -   [Agisoft De-Lighter](https://www.agisoft.com/index.php?id=71) : is a free stand-alone tool designed to remove shadows from model textures.
 -   [Asset Ninja](https://assetninja.art/) : Connects your favorite asset marketplaces and other sources to all of your favorite tools.
 Browse, manage, and export assets straight from your desktop.
 -   [Normalizer](https://beta.friendlyshade.com/normalizer) : Convert normal maps to displacement maps.
 Edit, process and combine multiple normal maps and more.
+-   [Agama Materials](https://agama.itch.io/agama-materials) : is software for creating PBR materials and painting 3d models.
+You can create materials and use them for painting models, or you can use pre-made textures.

 ### Terrain [^](#table)